chvieira2/livablestreets/README.md

 6. Finally, livability scores are displayed on the map of the city of interest as a heatmap, where warmer colors indicate higher livability score.

 ## Why can I only select a couple of cities?
 The app works for any city, however the whole process can take several hours.
-Therefore, we pre-calculated livability scores for several cities.
+Therefore, we pre-calculated livability scores for several cities and uploaded for.
 Feel free to change the weights according to your own needs.

 ## Can I add more cities?
 Yes.
 However, we use a free service with limited capacity to host our application (Heroku).
 The easiest ways to add a city are: 1) to contact us; or 2) to run the app locally.